jim-daf/jim-daf/README.md

 ## I'm a Software Developer with experience in building web and desktop applications

 - 🌱 Currently building a web application about environment
+- 👯 Looking to collaborate with other Software Developers in team projects
+- 🥅 2021 Goals: Implement more open source projects
-- ⚡ Fun fact: I love playing chess and reading
+- ⚡ Fun fact: I love playing chess and piano

 ### Connect with me: